bigman73/practicesharp/Installer/README.txt

-1. Get Wix Installer:
+1. Get Wix Installer, wix311-binaries:
 http://wixtoolset.org/

-As of 3/21/2014 Wix 3.7 was used
+As of 12/17/2017 Wix 3.11 is used

 2. Extract it to the Installer folder
-There should be a folder under the Installer folder named wix37-binaries
+There should be a folder under the Installer folder named wix311-binaries

+3. Rebuild Practice# solution in Release mode

-3. Run the batch file CompilePracticeSharpWix.bat
+4. Run the batch file CompilePracticeSharpWix.bat

-Result: An MSI file should be generated under the MSI folder
+Expected Result: An MSI file PracticeSharp.msi is generated under the MSI folder